Jianglin954/Awesome-papers-in-the-fileds-of-CV-ML-PR-DM/README.md

 ![Paper Reading](https://img.shields.io/badge/PhD-PaperReading-green) [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)

-This is a collection of awesome papers I have read (carefully or roughly) in the fields of computer vision, machine learning, and data mining.
-The notes only represent my personal views.
+This is a collection of awesome papers I have read (carefully or roughly) in the fields of computer vision, machine learning, and data mining (where the notes only represent my personal views).
+The collection will be continuously updated, so stay tuned.
 Any suggestions and comments are welcome (jianglinlu@outlook.com).

 ## Contents